We've compiled a list of extensions that will make using Visual Studio Code more fun

 Encode Decode

-Encode Decode is an extension that brings together encoding/decoding related processes.
+Encode Decodeis an extension that bundles together processes related to encoding and decoding.

 Select the string you want to convert and type "convert selection" in the command palette.
 A list of conversion options will be displayed, so simply select the desired conversion method